HallaSurvivor/vimperatorPlugins/README.md

 `tileR[emove]` removes a pane from the tiling.

 Note: I wanted to bind this to q as well, to immitate the default behavior of vim, however q is already used to close a tab by vimperator, and this led to buggy behavior for vimperator and tileview\_integration.
-You can, however, bind :q to :tr in your .vimperatorrc
+You can, however, bind :q to :tileR in your .vimperatorrc

 `tileEq[ualize]` equalizes the size of all the panes.